wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 # Creating a custom report

-You can search for specific events or filter them and then export the results into a PDF or CSV report.
+You can filter events and then export the results into a PDF or CSV report.
 Wallarm will email the custom report to the specified address.

 ## Create report

-1. Go to the **Events** tab.
+1. At the **Events** tab, [filter][link-using-search] the events.
-1. [Filter][link-using-search] events.
 1. Click **Export** and select PDF or CSV.
-1. Check or set the **Send to** email.
+1. Set the **Send to** email.

     ![!Custom report creation window][img-custom-report]
 1. Click **Export**.
 Wallarm will generate the report and email it.